gtfierro/mpdb/README.md

 transaction, the usual error message format will be returned (see `PERSIST`).
 Each key can have a different prefix; that is, querying multiple collections within the same message is permitted.

+### Reliable UDP

+To achieve reliable transport, MPDB includes a monotonically increasing `echo` tag that is consistent for each request/response transaction pair.

+Server-side, MPDB assumes that if it receives multiple messages, then all those messages will have different echo tags, and that the messages were sent in order of increasing echo tag.
+Messages will be served in that order as well.
+The server will attempt to serve messages with consecutive echo tags, but if the server time-out is hit before the server receives a message with the desired echo tag, it will serve the next available message until the missing message receives (if it ever does).
+Assuming the server has received message with echo tag `X`, the server timeout timer will be started for echo tag `X+1` upon receiving message `X+2` (if `X+1` was never received).

+Client-side, each successive message will be sent with a unique, consecutive, monotonically increasing echo tag.
+For a sent message, if the client does not receive a response from the server with the corresponding echo tag within the client time-out window, the client can choose to resend the message as many times as it wants.
+Consecutive execution order is only guaranteed if the server receives the client's message within the server time-out window.

+Parameters:
+* server time out (STO) -- 3 seconds default
+* client time out (CTO) -- 1 second default

+Example:

+* server receives echo tags `1, 2, 3`
+* server processes messages with tags `1, 2, 3`
+* client receives responses with tags `1, 2, 3`
+* server receives message with tag `5`.
+Because server has not seen message `4`, the server time-out timer is started
+* client does not receive a response for message `4`, so it resends
+* server receives message `4`, and then processes messages `4, 5` and responds
+  to the client

 ### Server